madrury/mtg-draftbot/README.md

 ### Magic Decks

-The color identity of cards is very important when constructing Magic decks, due to the way resources are aquired and managed in Magic.
+The color identity of cards is very important when constructing Magic decks, due to the way resources are acquired and managed in Magic.

 There are five basic resource generating cards in Magic: the Gathering, the **basic lands**.